micmejia/bible-dump/AMPC/Matthew/Matt 23.md

 You serpents!
 You spawn of vipers!
-How can you escape the [^l]penalty to be suffered in hell (Gehenna)?
+How can you escape the penalty to be suffered in hell (Gehenna)?